- Home /

 Indeed, the Kaduna state Governor, Mallam Nasir El Rufai is among several other political office holders, who adore President Muhammadu Buhari.

-However, those against this order of things, stress that the underlying factors revolve on hypocrisy and boot licking.
+However, those against this order of things, stress that the underlying factors revolve around hypocrisy and boot licking.

 Nigerians are yet to stop complaining of constitutional breaches and the unabated trampling of the rule of law in the dust, without noticeable changes by the powers that be.

-From recent events in the country, the economic reform programmes of the All Progressives Congress(APC) led government at the centre and in the states, are modeled along the thinking of a free market economy.
+From recent events in the country, the economic reform programs of the All Progressives Congress(APC) led government at the center and in the states, are modeled along the thinking of a free market economy.

-It is doubtful, if government, in the last four years, has managed the economy for the benefit of Nigerians.
+It is doubtful if the government, in most recent times, has managed the economy for the benefit of Nigerians.

 Of worry is the state of manufacturing industries, which could be said to be epileptic, even as food security is a mirage, insecurity is the chorus everywhere, while crude oil remains the major hope of the present administration.

-Interestingly, the future growth of the Nigerian economy rests comfortably on diversification and focus on visionary and creative people friendly economic policies, although government still over-rely and over-depends on crude oil to fund its programmes.
+Interestingly, the future growth of the Nigerian economy rests comfortably on diversification and focus on visionary and creative people-friendly economic policies, although the government still over-relies and over-depends on crude oil to fund its programs.

-Can the presnet administration turn around the troubled economy ?
+Can the present administration turn around the troubled economy ?
 Nobody knows.

 Lessons in Insecurity : The Nigeria Model/ / Crime and the Criminal Silence of Residents of Olorunsogo Molete Ibadan